Parent

 The book was published from 1991 through 1996.
 Because the atmosphere and processes surrounding adoption are constantly changing, the book is no longer current and therefore not available for purchase.

-children for adoption, only the birthparent/s or a licensed adoption
+for adoption, only the expectant parents or birthparent/s, a licensed adoption

 |